Define Your Life’s Values to Help with Your Job Search

 What are you most proud of?

 Thinking about the one thing in your past that you’re the most proud of is a simple exercise that can work wonders.
-Many of my clients have found flashes of insight into their personalities and professional lives by doing this exercise.
+Many people have found flashes of insight into their personalities and professional lives by doing this exercise.

 Spend a few minutes writing down the whole story of your proudest moment.
 Then ask someone you trust to read it and give you feedback.
 Have that person tell you what you seem to value in that situation.
 Often, your deepest values emerge based on the events you choose to remember most.